KarlitoCZ/cs2-cheat/README.md

 Go to offsets.rs in the src folder and get your offsets from cs2-dumper

 # How to build
-Open your terminal in the project folder and type : cargo build --release and your done.
+Open your terminal in the project folder and type : cargo build --release

 This project won't be supported or updated this is just a basic example.